ncahill89/wsp/README.txt

-Download the repo and click open the .Rproj to open the project in Rstudio.
+Download the repo and then click wsp.Rproj to open the project in Rstudio.

-Run the model using main_final.R
+Open main_final.txt.
+This contains the wrapper code to run the model.

 Results will be saved to output folders